Quick Start Guide

 The first thing we need to do is discover what vulnerable packages are currently in use.

-However, if you're not using one of those platforms or prefer not to give Seal read permissions to your repositories, you may instead configure Seal as your artifact server.
-With this configuration, Seal will identify the vulnerable packages you're pulling.
+However, if you're not using one of those platforms or prefer not to give Seal read permissions to your repositories, you may instead run the Seal CLI as , and have it send the scan results home to the Seal server.

-The recommended setup is to integrate the Seal CLI as part of your CI pipeline.
-With this setup, our CLI will replace the vulnerable packages with sealed ones, in accordance with an instructions file committed to your source control.
+The recommended setup is to integrate the pipeline.
+With this setup, our CLI will replace the vulnerable packages with sealed ones, in accordance with preset instructions.
+These instructions can be saved in a file committed to your source control, or on the Seal server.
 To quickly run an example on your machine without configuring your CI see the usage examples.

 After you set up your sealing deployment, you will want to replace your vulnerable packages with their sealed versions.